Skip to main content

 if (!res.ok) throw new Error(`HTTP ${res.status}`);

-const data: PaginatedResponse<T> = await res.json();
+const body: PaginatedResponse<T> = await res.json();

-cursor = data.continueCursor;
+cursor = body.data.nextCursor;

 } while (cursor !== null);